Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ### One Shot Layers freed from the layer stack

 Imagine you have a layer for symbols you can access with a layer-tap key, and a layer for numbers.
 Sometimes you want to use the symbol layer while inputting numbers, and sometimes you want to insert a number while inputting symbols.
-If the number layer index is lower than the symbol layer one, the latter use-case is impossible.
+If the number layer index is lower than the symbol layer one, the latter use case is impossible.

 <img src="png/OSoS 15.png" width="600">